Songs of Experience (U2 album): Composition

 The opening song, "Love Is All We Have Left", was described by Bono as "Sinatra singing on the moon, a sci-fi torch song".
 Singing over a "sparse" arrangement of "trembling strings and synths" with his voice Auto-Tuned, he speaks from the perspective of his innocent self admonishing his experienced self.
 The guitar riff from "Lights of Home" is based on the bass breakdown from the Haim track "My Song 5"; the Haim sisters provide backing vocals in the chanting coda.
 Bono's lyrics in the song directly address his near-death experience, opening with "I shouldn't be here 'cause I should be dead / I can see lights in front of me".
 "You're the Best Thing About Me" originated from the band's attempt to write a song in the spirit of Motown, combining rhythmic music with a joyful mood.
 The lyrics were written by Bono as a love song for his wife, Ali, after he had a nightmare that he had destroyed their relationship.
 "Get Out of Your Own Way" is lyrically addressed to Bono's daughters, with words of encouragement to not be one's own worst enemy.
 The lyrics also reference the US political crisis, mentioning Liberty receiving a "smack in the mouth".
 Musically, the song was compared to the band's 2000 single "Beautiful Day".
-Seguing between the end of "Get Out of Your Own Way" and the beginning of "American Soul" is a spoken word segment by rapper Kendrick Lamar; playing what Bono called a "cracked preacher", Lamar gives an ironic take on the Beatitudes.
+Segueing between the end of "Get Out of Your Own Way" and the beginning of "American Soul" is a spoken word segment by rapper Kendrick Lamar; playing what Bono called a "cracked preacher", Lamar gives an ironic take on the Beatitudes.
 Lamar previously sampled "American Soul" for his song "XXX".
 "American Soul" is Bono's letter to America; over "fuzzed-out guitar riffs", he takes a supportive stance on immigration and refugees while "calling the US... to account for its lapses in idealism".
 "Summer of Love", featuring Lady Gaga on backing vocals, was described as a "slinky Zombies pastiche" by The Boston Globe.
 The lyrics were inspired by the story of a gardener in Aleppo who grew flowers during the Syrian Civil War as an "act of defiance" before being killed by an air raid.
 A line in the chorus, "I've been thinking 'bout the west coast / Not the one that everyone knows", references the west coast of Syria.
 "Red Flag Day" was musically compared to songs from the band's 1983 album War as well as the Police.
 The lyrics contrast a romantic encounter on the beach with Syrian refugees attempting to escape via the Mediterranean Sea.